On completion of the internship, students will have:

 Following an expression of interest for the internship placement, students will be shortlisted by the ANU.
 Shortlisted students will be matched to several candidate intern projects that match their specialist interests and technical skills.

-Hosts will be invited to interview the students matched to their intern project proposals in prior to commencement of the internship, and advise of preferences.
+Hosts will be invited to conduct an online interview with students matched to their intern project proposals in prior to commencement of the internship, and advise of preferences.
 Following this the ANU will formally assign students to host organisations.